Loading

 My Life Purpose

-In 2016, I earned a Diploma in Life Coaching, combining my love of helping others with my equine work.
-I integrated coaching with therapeutic riding through CanTRA (Canadian Therapeutic Riding Association), movement therapy, and Pilates on horseback (I completed 750 hours of Pilates teacher training in 2005 while working in TV).
-Seeking to deepen my expertise, I became a Registered Professional Counsellor in 2022.
-During my internship, I volunteered with Kids Help Line as a crisis responder and at Moving Forward Family Services, providing low-income counselling in Surrey, BC, Canada.
+In 2016, I completed a Diploma in Life Coaching, weaving together my desire to support others with my equine work.
+I integrated coaching with therapeutic riding through CanTRA, movement therapy, and Pilates on horseback — informed by over 750 hours of Pilates teacher training completed in 2005.
+Wanting to deepen my clinical understanding, I went on to qualify as a Registered Professional Counsellor in 2022.
+During my internship, I volunteered as a crisis responder with Kids Help Line and provided low-cost counselling through Moving Forward Family Services in Surrey, British Columbia.

-Since rejoining the world of horses and humans, I have worked with Equine-Assisted Learning (EAL) and Equine-Facilitated Wellness (EFW) programs in Metro Vancouver, Canada.
-I spent seven years with Southlands Therapeutic Riding Society (STaRS) and worked part-time with The Urban Horse Project (UHP), Vancouver’s first evidence-based program providing youth with hands-on experiences with horses to promote self-discovery, skill-building, and resilience.
+Alongside my clinical work, I spent many years immersed in equine-assisted programs in Metro Vancouver.
+I worked with Equine-Assisted Learning and Equine-Facilitated Wellness initiatives, spent seven years with Southlands Therapeutic Riding Society, and supported youth through The Urban Horse Project — Vancouver’s first evidence-based equine program designed to foster self-discovery, skill-building, and resilience.

 Training and Accreditations